Your website does not need a home button and having one is probably working against your brand.

 Ten years ago, not only were there no widely used touchscreen devices or smartphones, but the way most of us used technology was still very Windows-centric: software was purchased on discs and installed locally, documents and other files were stored locally on your hard drive, and we based the overall organization on hierarchical, nested trees of folder icons.Logically, things made more sense; you (hypothetically) know where everything on your computer was, you knew where the programs installed, you knew where to drill down into your documents folder to find what you needed.

-And, we always put a home button on the far left of the navigation.
+Most of all, we always put a home button on the far left of the navigation.

 We expected the website to be able to show us all possible destinations, to have organized paths to all destinations, and to constantly keep track of where we were at any given time, and to give us lots of escape routes to get back to the beginning.